pricempire/csgoempire-deposit-bot/readme.md

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what would you like to change.
+For major changes, please open an issue first to discuss what you want to change.

 Please make sure to update tests as appropriate.